 - 1. Statutory Limits.
-The statutory limits on fees of office, as amended from time to time, shall always be observed, including both the rate and the monthly or annual maximum (currently \$7,200). - 2.
+The statutory limits on fees of office, as amended from time to time, shall always be observed, including both the rate and the monthly or annual maximum set from time to time by state law (currently \$7,200).
+To account for and enforce the annual maximum, the annual period shall be the District's fiscal year, and the accrual method shall be used (such that amounts paid for a fiscal year are determined by the number of days spent performing duties of director during that fiscal year), unless the District's auditor approves a different method. - 2.
 Fees of Office.
 A daily fee of office is payable for each day a director actually spends performing the duties of a director.
 In this subsection, "performing the duties of a director" means substantive performance of the management or business of the district, including participation in board and committee meetings and other activities involving the substantive deliberation of district business and in pertinent educational programs.
 The phrase does not include routine or ministerial activities such as the execution of documents, self-preparation for meetings, or other activities requiring a minimal amount of time.
-A daily fee may be payable only for those days when the services include attendance at a Board meeting, a bid opening, a committee meeting, a conference, a seminar or similar scheduled event at which the Director's attendance is approved by the Board. - 3.
+A daily fee may be payable only for those days when the services include attendance at a Board meeting, a bid opening, a committee meeting, a conference, a seminar or similar scheduled event at which the Director's attendance is approved by the Board. - 3. xecution of documents, self-preparation for meetings, or other activities requiring a minimal amount of time.
+A daily fee may be payable only for those days when the services include attendance at a Board meeting, a bid opening, a committee meeting, a conference, a seminar or similar scheduled event at which the Director's attendance is approved by the Board. - 4. cuments, self-preparation for meetings, or other activities requiring a minimal amount of time.
+A daily fee may be payable only for those days when the services include attendance at a Board meeting, a bid opening, a committee meeting, a conference, a seminar or similar scheduled event at which the Director's attendance is approved by the Board. - 5.
 Board Approval.
-The Board approves fees of office in the amount of \$150 per day, subject to the limitations of this order (\$7,200 annual limit).
+The Board approves fees of office in the amount of \$150 per day (increased to \$220 on July 13, 2023), subject to the limitations of this order (\$7,200 annual limit).